quarfzs/particle-life/docs/readme.md

 - a velocity
 - a color

-When a particles comes close enough to another particle, it gets repelled or attracted, based on the current set of rules, stored in a [matrix](matrix).
+When a particle comes close enough to another particle, it gets repelled or attracted, based on the current set of rules, stored in a [matrix](matrix).
 That applied force follows a [simple concept](force).

 With these few rules, complex lifelike structures emerge:<br>
 [Structure Catalogue](structures)